yqiusteven/ist356fall25/0-intro/0-0-setup.md

 Option 2: Using the Run Dialog
 - Press Windows Key + R on your keyboard.
 - Type cmd and press Enter

+### macOS - Terminal

+How to Open Terminal
+There are two easy ways:

+Option 1: Using Spotlight Search
+- Press Command + Space on your keyboard.
+- Type Terminal and hit **Enter**.

+Option 2: Using Finder
+- Open Finder.
+- Go to Applications > Utilities.
+- Double-click on Terminal.

 ## Step 1: Software Installs